mayurisamanta/linktree/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[name]"
+title: ''
 labels: enhancement
 assignees: ''

 ---

-name: Feature Request
+Name: Feature Request
-about: Suggest a new feature for the project
+About: Suggest a new feature for the project
-title: '[Feature Request] Your Feature Idea'
-labels: 'enhancement'
+Labels: 'enhancement'
-assignees: ''

 ## Feature Request